-Thanks for your interest in the joint Graduate Program in the Departments of Sociology and Rural Sociology.
+Thanks for your interest in the joint Graduate Program in the Departments of Sociology and Community & Environmental Sociology.
 Please read the following information if you are considering contacting me as a potential graduate advisor.

 Please consult the program web pages for an overview of the program as well as detailed information about the degree requirements and application process.

-I encourage you to communicate directly with the graduate coordinator (firstname.lastname@example.org) about program and application matters.
-In reviewing applications, I am most interested in students with strong academic backgrounds who are interested in demographic and spatial dimensions of inequality and urbanization.
-My research interests include migration and population redistribution, inequality, land use, and spatial data analysis.
-Examples of the research pursued by students that I have worked with include:
+I encourage you to communicate directly with the graduate coordinator (email@example.com) about program and application matters.
+In reviewing applications, I am most interested in working with students who have strong academic backgrounds and interests in demographic, racial, spatial, and environmental dimensions of inequality and human settlement patterns.
+My research program is largely based in the United States, although current collaborative projects are situated in Malawi and in Peru.
+Examples of the research pursued by students that I have worked with and am currently working with include:

 - the distribution of destination development in the rural United States and its relationship to social inequality,

-At present, I have no research funds to support a graduate student.
-Graduate funding opportunities are available at UW on a highly competitive basis, including the following university-funded Fellowships, Title VI Foreign Language Areas Studies, CHANGE Fellowships.
+At present, I have no specific research funds to support a graduate student.
+Graduate funding opportunities are available at UW and the Center for Demography and Ecology (CDE) on a highly competitive basis.
 Teaching assistantships are also sometimes available.
-Please contact the graduate coordinator regarding these funding opportunities.
-The staff can also help you identify other potential faculty advisors if our interests do not align.
+Please contact the Graduate Advisor [https://sociology.wisc.edu/administrative-staff/] regarding these funding opportunities.
+Program staff can also help you identify other potential faculty advisors if our interests do not align.

 - the names and institutions of 2-3 people you will ask for letters of recommendation, and